Anyolite/anyolite/README.md

 end
 ```

 Now, you want to wrap this class in Ruby.
-All you need to do is to execute the following code in Crystal:
+All you need to do is to execute the following code in Crystal (current commit; see documentation page for the version of the latest release):

 ```crystal
 require "anyolite"